Code-Platoon-Curriculum/curriculum/01-Js-Py-Intro/3-js-jest-intro/2-intermediate-js-and-jest.md

 npm install --save jest
 ```

-> The `--save` with update `package.json` with a new field called `dependencies`.
-This keeps track of what dependencies your project requires, which is useful for other people who share your could who can then just type `npm install` to download all the necessary dependencies.
+> The `--save` will update `package.json` with a new field called `dependencies`.
+This keeps track of what dependencies your project requires, which is useful for other people who share your code who can then just type `npm install` to download all the necessary dependencies.

 Now try typing `jest` into your command line to see `jest` run (even though we don't have any tests yet).
 Not recognized, right?!
 That's because `jest` only exists for our project, not for the entire computer.
 To get around this, we can run it by modifying part of the `package.json`. `package.json` has a field called `scripts`, replace it with: